On the topological K-theory of twisted equivariant perfect complexes: The comparison map

-\begin{proof} The commutativity of the square on the left is clear.
-As for the triangle on the right, since, in the setup of \cite{freed}, compositions of morphisms of twists are given by tensor products of bimodules, it's easy to check that the map $T_j^{\top} \circ (U_j^P)^{-1}$ is induced by the $\OO_{P^{\an}}$- $\OO_{P^{\an}}$-bimodule given by the line bundle $\OO_{P^{\an}}(j)$.
-The statement now follows from \cite[Proposition 3.4 (ii)]{hopkins}. \end{proof}
+commutes on the level of homotopy groups.
+The commutativity of the square on the left is clear.
+As for the triangle on the right, since, in the setup of \cite{freed}, compositions of morphisms of twists are given by tensor products of bimodules, it's easy to check that the map $T_j^{\top} \circ (U_j^P)^{-1}$ is induced by the $\OO_{P^{\an}}$- $\OO_{P^{\an}}$-bimodule given by the line bundle $\OO_{P^{\an}}(-j)$.
+(1) now follows from \cite[Proposition 3.4 (ii)]{hopkins}.